Understanding Apostilles: Your Essential Guide

 - Tifini Vega

-An apostille is a certificate that authenticates the signature of a public official on a document so it can be used in another country.
+An apostille is a certificate that authenticates the signature of a public official on a document.
+This allows the document to be used in another country.
 It confirms the authenticity of the signature, the official’s authority, and, when applicable, the seal or stamp on the document, such as a notary public seal.
 Apostilles are issued only by designated government authorities, such as a Secretary of State.

-Only the California Secretary of State can issue an apostille for documents issued or notarized in California.
-Notaries public cannot issue apostilles, but they often notarize documents before they are submitted.
+Only the California Secretary of State can issue an apostille for documents that are issued or notarized in California.
+Notaries public cannot issue apostilles, but they often notarize documents before they are submitted for apostille processing.

 A notary public verifies identity, confirms willingness to sign, and witnesses the signature.
-An apostille authenticates the notary or issuing authority so the document is legally recognized in another country.
+An apostille, on the other hand, authenticates the notary or issuing authority.
+This ensures that the document is legally recognized in another country.

 No. A notary cannot issue an apostille.
 Apostilles are issued only by government authorities such as a Secretary of State or the U.S. Department of State.